andrealaffly/ACSL-flightstack-winged/README.md

 - **Provide constructive feedback**
 - **Propose edits through [GitHub](https://github.com/andrealaffly/ACSL_flightstack-aero.git)**

 At the moment, this code is designed for quad-biplanes (QRBPs), which are quadcopters with two parallel wings.
-By adjusting the mixer matrix, which determines the relationship between total thrust, thrust moment, and thrust from each motor, this software can be expanded to support other types of UAV configurations in future versions.
-This flight stack is also compatible with autonomous UAVs equipped with collinear propellers, including quadcopters, X8-copters, and hexacopters.
-It currently supports up to 8 motors.
+This architecture currently supports up to 8 motors and, in the future, will be improved to support additional classes of fixed-wing aircraft.

 ## Outlook on the Control Architecture

 QRBPs are inherently under-actuated.
 To manage this, the software includes:

-- **Inner Loop**: Handles rotational dynamics.
+- **Inner Loop**: Handles the rotational dynamics.
-- **Outer Loop**: Manages translational dynamics.
+- **Outer Loop**: Manages the translational dynamics.

 Both loops are governed by nonlinear equations of motion.